Quantum graph models of quantum chaos: an introduction and some recent applications: Introduction

 The aim of the present manuscript is two-fold:

-\begin{enumerate} \item We want to give an introduction to quantum graphs with a perspective on applications in quantum chaos. \item Give an overview of the literature for further reading and present a few recent developments that we find interesting. \end{enumerate} There is no shortage on in-depth literature on quantum graphs: a more in-depths introduction to quantum graphs with a focus on universal spectral statistics can be found in the review \cite{GnuSmi_ap06}, several reviews \cite{AkkComDes_ap00,Kuc_incol08,andrade2016green} cover other physical and mathematical aspects.
-An overview of some generalizations of quantum graph models using more general linear and nonlinear wave equations can be found in \cite{kairzhan2022standing}.
-Finally, there are several textbooks that cover the spectral theory of quantum graphs \cite{BerKuc_graphs,post2012spectral,Kurasov_SpectralGeometryBook}.
-Finally there is a number of pedagogical introductory surveys \cite{Kuc_wrm04,Kuc_jpa05,Ber_gcst17,band2018quantum}.
+\begin{enumerate} \item We want to give an introduction to quantum graphs with a perspective on applications in quantum chaos. \item Give an overview of the literature for further reading and present a few recent developments that we find interesting. \end{enumerate} There is no shortage of literature on quantum graphs: a more in-depth introduction to quantum graphs with a focus on universal spectral statistics can be found in the review \cite{GnuSmi_ap06}; several reviews \cite{AkkComDes_ap00,Kuc_incol08,andrade2016green,BolKer_manybodyQG_2020} cover other physical and mathematical aspects.
+There is also a number of textbooks that address various aspects of spectral theory of quantum graphs \cite{BerKuc_graphs,post2012spectral,ExnerKovarik_QuantumWaveguides2015,Mugnolo_book,Kurasov_SpectralGeometryBook}, as well as collections of papers \cite{BerCarFulKuc_eds06,ExnKeaKuc_eds08}.
+Finally, there is a number of pedagogical introductory surveys \cite{Kuc_wrm04,Kuc_jpa05,Ber_gcst17,band2018quantum}.

-Apart from its applications in quantum chaos and spectral theory quantum graph models have many applications in science beyond quantum theory as wave equations on a network may be realised with microwave cables \cite{hul2004experimental}, optical fibres \cite{babaee2015wave}, elastic strings, and other types of waveguide.
+Apart from their role in quantum chaos and spectral theory, quantum graph models have many applications in science beyond quantum theory, starting with quantum chemistry \cite{Pau_jcp36,RueSch_jcp53,Gri_tfs53,AmoLeyMar_jmc04}, to physics of conductivity \cite{ExnSeb_incol89,Rub_incol06,GolGas_prb08}, to photonic crystals \cite{FigKuc_siamjam98,KucKun_em99,Kuc_incol01,KucKun_acm02}.
+Experimentally, wave equations on a network may be realised with microwave cables \cite{hul2004experimental}, optical fibres \cite{babaee2015wave}, elastic strings, and other types of waveguides.
 Similar techniques contribute to studies of other differential operators, in the modelling of beam frames \cite{Lagnese_multilink,brewer2018elastodynamics,BerEtt_sam22}, blood flow \cite{Carl_incol06}, chemotaxis \cite{SheSheSuk_pafa24}, and spread of epidemics \cite{KraDurBri_bmb24}.
+An overview of some generalizations of quantum graph models using more general linear and nonlinear wave equations can be found in \cite{kairzhan2022standing}.
+Finally, much work has been done on mathematical justification of the use of quantum graphs as limits for thin waveguides \cite{RueSch_jcp53,post2012spectral,Sai_jde00,KucZen_jmaa01,KucZen_incol03,Grieser_LMS,Gri_incol08,ExnPos_jpa09,ExnPos_cmp13}, with particular attention paid to the types of vertex conditions one obtains in the limit.